Extended Wildlife Tour: Nature unbound – Wildlife encounters in the Carpathians

 Hikes

-Today you have anew the option to start the day with an early visit to the beaver dams, and in the quiet morning hours catch a glimpse of the famous architects of nature.
+The day starts with an early bird watching opportunity.
 Turtle doves, lesser grey shrike, hoopoe, Ural owl, as well as the green woodpecker can be sighted in this area.
 For those wishing to stay a bit longer in bed, the group reunites over late breakfast with hot steaming coffee and tea.
 Travelling further to the Făgăraș Mountains through the stunning mountainous landscape, we approach the largest undisturbed wilderness area of Romania where brown bears, deer, wild boar, wolves, lynx and numerous other wild animals still roam free.

 The area of Poiana Tămaș (Tămaș Meadow) is known to be the home of a herd of bison, which were recently reintroduced to the Făgăraș Mountains by Foundation Conservation Carpathia.
 The friendly giants are thriving in their newfound home.
 We try to pay them a visit by following their tracks and signs.
 As they are wild and free, we follow them on unmarked paths through the rugged terrain of the Carpathians and, if we are lucky, find them amidst the lush green of the forest.